NotTahaAli/subconscious-partner-selection/README.md

    ```
    Visit `http://localhost:3000` to start your journey

+3. **API Configuration**
+   - Navigate to the Settings page
+   - Enter your Gemini API key (obtain one from [Google AI Studio](https://makersuite.google.com/app/apikey))
+   - Select "gemini" as your LLM provider
+   - Your settings are stored locally in your browser

 ## How It Works

 1. **Start Your Journey**: Begin by comparing two potential partners, each presented as a real person with unique qualities